 - Recent blood tests and what they revealed.
 Consider arranging a blood test if there hasn’t been one recently.
 There are treatable vitamin or mineral deficiencies that can impact older people, eg B12, D, Iron.

 - Repeat prescriptions re-ordering services (phone or online).
-Can a home delivery can be set up to make things easier?
-Unfortunately my GP doesn’t support the new pharmacy2u service.
-This is unhelpful of them.
-My surgery says there have been issues with accuracy, but in my experience that can happen anyway.
-Fortunately many surgeries do support pharmacy2u, so ask your own GP.
+Can a home delivery be set up to make things easier?
+Many GP surgeries support pharmacy2u, so ask your own GP.
 It’s important that prescribed drugs are taken consistently, at the right time, every day to be effective.
 Some medicines with strong side effects are better taken at bedtime.
 Discuss this with the GP and choose medicine dispensers and/or reminders to help.

-- Access to social care support (occupational therapist assessment, care at home or moving to a care home) if likely to be needed in the short term.
+- Access to social care support (occupational therapist assessment, care at home or moving to a care home), if likely to be needed in the short term.
 While GP’s aren’t responsible for social care they’re likely to have useful local knowledge.
-There are signs of increasing collaboration too (yaye).
+There are signs of increasing collaboration too (yay).

 If you’re already concerned about your elder’s health or behaviour, arrange to take a urine sample to the GP on the elder’s behalf as it’s likely you will be asked for one.
-It saves a return trip.
-You can take the sample in any clean, labelled, sealed vessel and pick up a couple of sample pots when you at the GP’s for next time.
+It’ll save a return trip.
+You can take the sample in any clean, labelled, sealed vessel and pick up a couple of sample pots when you’re at the GP’s for next time.
 Urinary Tract Infections (UTIs) are an extremely common cause of a wide range of distressing symptoms for older people.
-The symptoms can even mimic dementia symptoms.
+The symptoms can even mimic severe dementia.
+See this post for more on the importance of hydration and the extra care needed in high temperatures.

-And for goodness sake, please let your own GP practise know that you are a carer.
+And let your own GP practice know that you’re a carer.
 GP surgeries hold a carers register and are increasingly organised to support carers better.
 Some are more advanced than others.
 At the very least you’ll be eligible for free flu jabs to help keep you on your feet in winter.
+You’ll be prioritised for covid jabs too.

 Here’s a naughty but handy tip, don’t let on I told you.
 One winter, years ago when Marj and other family members were constantly getting really sick (beyond usual viruses), I booked fortnightly GP appointments in advance.
 Whoever needed the appointment went to it, which did surprise the GP a couple of times.
 They kindly agreed to continue with the consultation anyway.
 Of course if no one needed the appointment, I cancelled it early to free up the time.
-This a last resort and is only for extreme circumstances.
+This is a last resort, only for desperate circumstances and it isn’t something I’d be able to do post-covid at our surgery.
 The GP practise would have rumbled me if I’d done this for too long.

 It’s a really good idea to keep your GP and their team ‘on side’, you never know when you’ll need a favour.
 I’d advise nurturing a good relationship, being reasonable and never taking the mick.